karins/CoherenceFramework/python/preprocessing/README.md

 ### parse.py

 Parses documents within sgml-formatted files obtained by `docs.py`.
-The input is again a list of gzipped LDC files as in `ldc_files.txt`.
+The input is again a list of gziped LDC files as in `ldc_files.txt`.
 This time we also expect the output of `docs.py` to be available.